cats-of-the-world/boitata/docs/src/reference/mcp.md

 On startup you'll see a line like `MCP server \`filesystem\` connected: 12 tool(s)`.
-Credentials (`auth_token`) live in the git-ignored `boitata.toml` and are never logged — `McpServerConfig` redacts them in its `Debug` output.
+Credentials (`auth_token`) live in the git-ignored `boitata.toml` and are never logged; `McpServerConfig` redacts them in its `Debug` output.

 ## Resources

-When a server advertises the MCP *resources* capability, Boitata also registers two tools per server so the agent can gather context on demand:
+When a server advertises the MCP resources capability, Boitata also registers two tools per server so the agent can gather context on demand:

 | Tool | Purpose |
 |------|---------|